 1200 Bookshop, Guangzhou, China

 Speaking of bookstores where you can relax and stay a while, you can’t go wrong with 1200 Bookshop, located in Guangzhou, China.
 1200 Bookshop is China’s first 24-hour bookshop.
 During the day, they’re in the business of selling books.
 At night, they offer a free place to stay in private rooms for backpackers.
-All you have to do to apply to stay at the shop is follow 1200 Bookshop on WeChat (ID: gz1200bookshop), or email to firstname.lastname@example.org to let them know your travel plans and why you need a place to stay.
+All you have to do to apply to stay at the shop is follow 1200 Bookshop on WeChat (ID: gz1200bookshop) or send an email to email@example.com to let them know your travel plans and why you need a place to stay.

 Strand Bookstore, New York City

 If you love books, then you’ve likely already heard of New York’s famous Strand Bookstore.
 But that’s part of what makes it so cool.
-Strand is another bookstore that’s well-known for it large collection of books.
-The store carries over 2.5 million used, new, and rare books, in a wide range of categories.
+Strand is another bookstore that’s well-known for its large collection of books.
+The store carries over 2.5 million used, new, and rare books in a wide range of categories.
 Strand has also become a community hub, offering up plenty of special book clubs, author readings, and more.
 Basically, if you plan a trip to New York and don’t take the time to stop by this bookstore, what are you doing?

 Word on the Water, London, England

 What’s cooler than a bookstore on a boat?
-Word on the Water is a bookstore inside of a 100 year-old Dutch barge, located along the Regents Canal in London.
+Word on the Water is a bookstore inside of a 100-year-old Dutch barge located along the Regents Canal in London.
 Inside the store, you can find a wide range of classics, contemporary fiction, nonfiction, and children’s books.
 The book barge also hosts a variety of events, from jazz concerts to poetry slams.

 Cook & Book, Brussels, Belgium